|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 A 5 minute summary of Ocean Acidification presented by Dr.Alexander Cannara in 2015

 A 56 minute lecture on Ocean Acidification and related chemistry presented in January 2009 by Dr. Andrew Dickson, a Scripps Institute marine chemist.

 This video contains scanning electron microscope photos which demonstrate that at an ocean pH of less than 8.00 many marine organisms can no longer maintain bone and shell material.
 Note: The change from ocean pH = 8.15 to ocean pH = 8.05 represents a 25% increase in ocean acidity due to CO2 absorbed since 1980.

 Chemically correcting the ocean pH, even just in Canadian inshore waters, would require a fleet of nuclear reactors and many cubic km of mined material.
-The unwillingness of governments to face the reality and consequences of rising atmospheric CO2 concentration is rapidly leading to a human disaster.
-Much of the human population of south east Asia relies on sea food protein.
+The unwillingness of natioonal governments to face the reality and consequences of rising atmospheric CO2 concentration is rapidly leading to a human disaster.
+Much of the human population of the island nations of south east Asia relies on sea food protein.
 As sea food protein supplies collapse there will be forced migration of about a billion people, many of whom will attempt to seek refuge North America.

 OCEAN ACIDIFICATION ARTICLE AND VIDEO REFERENCES PROVIDED BY ALEX CANNARA:

 Motherboard Tech By Vice